-The term 'Restricted Stock' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Restricted Stock' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Restricted Stock refers to those company stock shares which prove to be unregistered.
 These are typically issued out to affiliates of the corporation such as the directors, board, company insiders, and company executives.
 Because this stock class is non-transferable, it can only be traded as those SEC special regulations set out.
 This stock class is often referred to as letter stock or Section 1244 stock.
 It commonly becomes available for sale under the guidelines of certain vesting schedule provisions which transpire over a few years’ time in most cases.